Jo Willetts, EA

 Paycheck withholdings represent a huge part of how most American workers pay income tax and can help determine an employee’s tax liability each year.
 If you’re currently working through your taxes, you might be wondering: how much should I be withholding?

-The answer can make a major difference on your return, so be sure to use the recently release draft form of the IRS’s new Form W-4, Employee’s Withholding Allowance Certificate.
+The answer can make a major difference on your return, so be sure to use the recently released IRS’s Form W-4, Employee’s Withholding Allowance Certificate.
 Check your numbers with this handy calculator to make sure you’re withholding enough.

 The US tax system is pay-as-you-go, which means employees have taxes withheld from, or taken out of, each paycheck.
 Money is withheld for Federal Insurance Contributions Act (FICA) taxes, like Social Security and Medicare, and federal, state, and local income taxes.
 The employer then sends these taxes to the IRS on a regular schedule.
 If you are self-employed, or your income is from mainly investments, you should be making estimated payments to the IRS each quarter to avoid penalties.